The Right Youth Group II, The Right People

 0:00

-about this we have much to say, and it is hard to explain, since you have become dull of hearing.
-For though by this time you ought to be teachers, you need someone to teach you again the basic principles of the oracles of God.
-You need milk, not solid food, for everyone who lives on milk is unskilled in the word of righteousness, since he is a child.
-But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil.
+We have much to say about this, but it is hard to make it clear to you because you no longer try to understand.
+In fact, though by this time you ought to be teachers, you need someone to teach you again the basic principles of God’s word.
+You need milk, not solid food!
+Anyone who lives on milk is still an infant and is not acquainted with the teaching about righteousness.
+But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.

-Therefore let us leave the elementary doctrine of Christ and go on to maturity, not laying again a foundation of repentance from dead works and of faith toward God, and of instruction about washings, the laying on of hands, the resurrection of the dead, and eternal judgment.
-And this we will do if God permits.
+Therefore let us move beyond the elementary teachings about Christ and be taken forward to maturity, not laying again the foundation of repentance from acts that lead to death, and of faith in God, instruction about cleansing rites, the laying on of hands, the resurrection of the dead, and eternal judgment.
+And of this we will do, if God permits.

-It's essential for us to be obsessed with the message of Jesus Christ—his death on the cross for our sins, actually saving us.
-The warning passages in Hebrews show us how to be the right youth group by focusing on this message.
+It's absolutely essential for us to be obsessed with the message of Jesus Christ—his death on the cross for our sins, actually saving us.
+The book of Hebrews warns us through its warning passages to focus on this message and become the right youth group.

-This passage teaches us how to be the right youth group by showing two categories of things—and people—not to be.
-By avoiding what is wrong, we learn what is right.
-It also gives assurance of salvation and shows one category of people to imitate.
+Our passage tonight teaches us how to be the right youth group by showing two categories of people and groups to avoid—and one category to emulate.
+It even gives assurance of salvation.

 1. The Right Youth Group Is Not Dull

-Church isn't a spectator sport.
-Some treat it like McDonald's—show up, get fed, leave.
-But sermons give marching orders for Christian growth.
-Not working prevents growth and enjoyment of God.
+Sermon-listening isn't a spectator sport.
+Some treat church like McDonald's: show up, get fed, leave.
+No different from fast food.
+But the right youth group doesn't do that.
+Sermons give marching orders for faith.
+Not engaging prevents growth and enjoyment of God.

-John Hus, an average student, was burned at the stake for truth, paving the way for the Reformation.
-Average but dedicated.
+John Hus, an average student, was burned at the stake for his faith, paving the way for the Reformation against false teachings like buying time out of purgatory.
+Mr. Average changed the world through diligence in truth.

 2. The Right Youth Group Does Not Desert God

-Hebrews 6:4–6 describes those enlightened, tasting heavenly gifts, sharing in the Holy Spirit, tasting God's word and future powers—yet falling away.
-It's impossible to restore them; they crucify Christ again.
+Now Hebrews 6:4–6 describes those who desert God: enlightened, tasted the heavenly gift, shared in the Holy Spirit, tasted God's word and powers of the age to come—yet fallen away.
+Impossible to restore them to repentance; they crucify Christ again, holding him up to contempt.

-Have you been enlightened by Jesus?
-Tasted heaven?
+These first-century apostates had profound experiences—more significant than many modern ones.
+How tragic if 21st-century Christians can't match that!
+Have you been enlightened by Jesus' message?
+Tasted heavenly gifts?
 Shared in the Holy Spirit?
 Tasted God's word?
 Powers of the age to come?
-Or known someone who fell away—and found it attractive?

-Stats show 86–95% of youth fall away by 25.
-How do we beat that?
+Statistics show 86–95% of youth group attenders fall away by age 25.
+Imagine that here—8 out of 10 gone.
+How do we beat it?
 Be the right youth group that doesn't desert God.
-Those experiences are common in church but not proof of salvation—anyone in fellowship can have them.

-Proof: God won't overlook your work and love for his name in serving saints, as you still do.
-Salvation shows in serving God's people out of love for God.
+Here's why we're convinced.
+God is not unjust to overlook your work and the love you have shown for his name in serving the saints, as you still do.
+What marks the right group?
+Work and serving the saints, which shows genuine love for God.

-We desire each of you to show the same earnestness for full assurance of hope until the end—not sluggish, but imitating those who through faith and patience inherit promises.
-Serving proves salvation, avoiding doubt.
+We desire that each one of you show the same earnestness to have the full assurance of hope to the very end, so that you may not be sluggish, but imitators of those who through faith and patience inherit the promises.

 Questions for Reflection

-2. Are you content as a spectator, not proving salvation?
-Spectators miss full assurance.
-It comes through serving, being in each other's lives.
+Second question: Are you content being a spectator, not proving your salvation?
+Spectators miss assurance—proof you'll end up on eternity's shores.
+That happens through serving, being part of each other's lives.
+That's the right youth group to strive for.

 More Sermons from Pastor Jeremy Menicucci